The Stallion Houssan: Other tales

 Egyptologist Hans Abel collected an untitled tale in the Fadicha dialect of Nubian from his then servant Mohammed Abdu Hamadûn, in 1910, in Ermenne.
 In this tale, a man marries a woman, but she is childless.
 The man also has a mare.
-One day, the woman sits with others and makes a vow that, if she becomes pregnant and their mare foals, she will name the boy Šatirhassan and raise him and the boy, hold a feast, and decorate the horse with emerald bridle, amethyst saddle, stirrup of silver and saddle of gold, and make a course from north and south.
+One day, the woman sits with others and makes a vow that, if she becomes pregnant and their mare foals, she will name the boy Šatirhassan and raise him and the colt, hold a feast, and decorate the horse with emerald bridle, amethyst saddle, stirrup of silver and saddle of gold, and make a course from north and south.
 In time, the Lord of the World grants her prayer, and the mare also foals.
 The woman sends the boy to school and raises the foal.
 However, she dies, and a neighbour woman helps raise the boy, Šatirhassan.
 The woman convinces Šatirhassan to let his father marry her, and she becomes his stepmother.
 The morning after the marriage, the woman prepares some porridge for the family, but poisons Šatirhassan's dish so she could have her husband's property.
 She welcomes the boy and bids him to eat the food she cooked. Šatirhassan's horse neighs to alert the boy and warns him not to eat from the dish, but from the pot, since his plate is poisoned.
 The boy eats from the pot, but leaves the other unpoisoned dish for his father.
 Next, she makes a dish of cooked eggs and poisons Šatirhassan's plate, while they wait for the boy to come from school.
 The horse neighs again and tells Šatirhassan the eggs are poisoned, so he goes to his uncle's house instead of going home that night.
 The stepmother learns Šatirhassan has gone with some boys to his uncle's house, so she throws away the poisoned eggs on the pretense there was a dead rat in the food.
 Thirdly, the woman says she wants to buy some silk garments for Šatirhassan, buys them and dips them in poison. Šatirhassan comes back from school and talks to his horse, which warns him the clothes his stepmother bought him are poisonous, so the boy is to ask his uncle to boy some for him.
 It happens thus, and the stepmother is furious her attempts failed.
 She complains with a female neighbour about her plans and the neighbour reveals the horse is helping Šatirhassan, so she feigns illness and places some eggshells to pretend her bones are cracking, and asks to cook and eat the heart of a horse as remedy. Šatirhassan's father falls for the trick and decides to sacrifice his son's horse. Šatirhassan agrees to let the horse serve as his stepmother's cure, but mounts on him during the event and rides towards the north, then to the south.